Did Louisiana Legislators Ruin The State’s Startup Economy With An Amazon Tax?

 Extra Credit: Quill v.
 North Dakota SCOTUS Ruling Established *Nexus* Standard

-In 1992, the Supreme Court of the United States established the “nexus standard” in Quill v.
+In 1992, the Supreme Court of the United States set the “nexus standard” in Quill v.
 North Dakota.
 A tax concern case, the question at the center of Quill was whether or not North Dakota could collect levies from a company without a physical presence in — or nexus to— the state.
 In the end, SCOTUS ruled that “a state can only tax businesses with a physical presence in the state.”

 Ultimately, the decision created profit opportunities for e-commerce companies.